Uzi: Military variants

 The standard Uzi has a 10 in barrel.
 It has a rate of automatic fire of 600 rounds per minute (rpm) when chambered in 9mm Parabellum; the .45 ACP model's rate of fire is slower at 500 rpm.

 The Mini Uzi is a smaller version of the regular Uzi, first introduced in 1980.
 The Mini Uzi is 600 mm long or 360 mm long with the stock folded.
 Its barrel length is 197 mm, its muzzle velocity is 375 m/s and its effective range is 100 m.
 It has a greater automatic rate of fire of 950 rounds per minute due to the shorter bolt.
 Its weight is approximately 2.7 kg.

 The Micro Uzi is an even further scaled down version of the Uzi, introduced in 1986.
 The Micro Uzi is 486 mm long, reduced to 282 mm with the stock folded, and its barrel length is 117 mm.
 It has a closed bolt compared to its original counterpart.
 Its muzzle velocity is 350 m/s and its cyclic rate of fire is 1,200 rpm.
 It weighs slightly over 1.5 kg.

 The Uzi Pro, an improved variant of the Micro Uzi, was launched in 2010 by Israel Weapon Industries Ltd. (I.W.I.), formerly the magen ("small arms") division of Israel Military Industries.
-The Uzi Pro is a blowback-operated, select-fire, closed-bolt submachine gun with a large lower portion, comprising grip and handguard, entirely made of polymer to reduce weight; the grip section was redesigned to allow two-handed operation and facilitate control in full-automatic fire with such a small-sized firearm.
+The Uzi Pro is a blowback-operated, select-fire, closed-bolt submachine gun with a large lower portion, comprising grip and handguard, entirely made of polymer to reduce weight; the grip section was redesigned to allow two-handed operation and facilitate control in full-automatic fire of such a small-sized firearm.
 The Uzi Pro features four Picatinny rails, two at the sides of the barrel, which can be removed, one below the barrel for the addition of foregrips and one on the top for optics.
-The under barrel rail is often shown with a specialised foregrip which attaches to the pistol grip to form a hand guard.
+The under barrel rail is often shown with a specialised foregrip which attaches to the pistol grip to form a handguard.
 In addition, the cocking handle has been moved to the left side.
 The new weapon weighs 2.32 kg and has a length of 529 mm with an extended stock, and 300 mm while collapsed.
 As of 2011 it has been purchased by the IDF in limited numbers for evaluation and it is yet to be decided whether or not to order additional units for all of its special forces.